 Before we wrap things up it’s worth mentioning quality and how it should be applied to your music collection.

-When it comes to file types make sure that the music you get is at least 320kps MP3.
+When it comes to file types, make sure that the music you get has an audio bitrate of at least 320kps MP3.
 Do be aware that these files are still compressed compared to WAV and other Lossless formats.
 For most DJs, 320kps will be enough to make sure the integrity of the music is maintained.
-If you want more information on ways to keep your music library organized you can check out this guide.

 Curating a lean collection will make it easier to find tracks when you are putting together a mix.